 - The leg feels hard and very rigid to the touch.

-- Be very careful if the skin turns blue or becomes very pale, this means the arterial blood is having a difficult time reaching the leg.
+- Be very careful if the skin turns blue or becomes very pale, this means the blood from your arteries is having a difficult time reaching the leg.

 Almost all varicose vein problems are genetic in origin.
-Hereditary factors combined with unhealthy lifestyle choices, like a poor diet or being overweight, will undoubtedly result in varicose veins.
+A genetic predisposition combined with unhealthy lifestyle choices like poor diet, or being obese, are very likely to result in varicose veins.

-When you notice varicose veins beginning to appear, it’s time to put all your efforts into avoiding a superficial vein thrombosis:
+When you notice varicose veins beginning to appear, you need to put all your efforts into avoiding a superficial vein thrombosis:

 - Exercise daily.
 Getting out and walking for a half an hour a day, for example, will help a lot.
-Swimming or biking are two additional options.
+Swimming or biking also good options.

 - Take cold showers.